 In Kathmandu beside the 2 / 3 stars hotel, some 4 / 5 - star luxury accommodation is also available.
-If you want to change the accommodation plan to the luxury, please do let us know so that we can arrange and book the hotel for you for your Kathmandu stay.
+If you want to change the accommodation plan for the luxury, please do let us know so that we can arrange and book the hotel for you for your Kathmandu stay.

-A variety of meals are available in most hotels that we stay for the overnight.
+A variety of meals are available in most hotels that we stay for overnight.
 Among the food served in the hotel, some of the most popular are Indian, Chinese, Nepalese, Bhutanese, Tibetan and the more common continental food.
 Vegetarian and non-vegetarian dishes are also available in every restaurant and hotel.

 All the food and Beverages included on the package are provided by the company itself.
 We will be served all meals in Kathmandu.
 We will have breakfast and lunch at the hotel where we stay for the night.
-On the day tour, the tour leader will decide the available place and stop for the lunch.
+On the day tour, the tour leader will decide the available place and stop for lunch.

 We at Himalayan Scenery Treks and Expedition provide all the necessary transportation facilities for your trip.
 We provide private vehicles for airport pick up and drop.
 We also provide all private ground transportation facilities during your tour in Nepal.

 We provide you with the well trained and experienced guide and porter for your trek.
 Our guide will assist you in every possible way to make your trips remarkable and memorable.